What is stalking and is it illegal?

 It is imperative that you realize that you are not dealing with a rational person.
 Attempts at rational conversation will not work.
 This person needs help and this is not your responsibility.
 Usually psychological help is appropriate.
 Sometimes however, a psychiatrist will need to make an assessment and perhaps prescribe medication.

 Your responsibility is to look after yourself and take all the precautions necessary for your safety.
 If you have had at least two instances of stalking behavior it is important to lodge a complaint at your local police station.
 They will then advise whether taking out an AVO (Apprehended Violence Order) is appropriate.
-Stalking is now an illegal offence in NSW and includes the following behaviors:
+Pursuant to the Crimes (Domestic and Personal Violence) Act 2007 No 80, Stalking is now a criminal offence in NSW and includes the following behaviors:

 It is also important to alert trusted friends, neighbours, work colleagues and anyone else who may be able to offer support.
 Support is needed not only for your physical safety, but your psychological safety as well.
 Being followed and being subjected to the invasion of privacy that constitutes stalking behavior can leave long-term scars.
 Seek the help of a suitably qualified therapist if you feel traumatized by your experience.
 This will help in preventing any long term damage and provide helpful coping strategies.